 The corresponding scatter plot is shown in Fig. 18.
-A linear behavior of the relation (k_i, s_i) for tags i would indicate that these two statistical quantities are equivalent.
+A linear behavior of the relation $(k_i, s_i){i \text{ is a tag}}$ would indicate that these two statistical quantities are equivalent.
 Rare tags that appear only once (i. e., in one post) in the whole system must have s(k) = k by definition, while we expect the strength to become more important for the most frequent tags, which occur in a lot of posts.
 An inspection of Fig. 18 shows three different regimes: for very low degrees $s(k) \approx k$, then an extended crossover region followed by an asymptotic regime above $k \approx 500$ featuring a pronounced power $s(k) \gtrsim k^{1.5}$.
-In Fig. 18 we also show the s(k)
+In Fig. 18 we also show the s(k)behavior in the case of the shuffled system, as already described in the previous section.
+From the latter it is clear that the regimes of $s(k) \approx k$ and $s(k) \approx k^{1.5}$ are to be ascribed to mere frequency

 Fig. 17.
 Average nearest-neighbor strength S{nn} of nodes (tags) as a function of the node (tag) strength s, in del.icio.us.
 Here S{nn} is computed on a network obtained from the one of Fig. 14 by raising the weights of all edges to the power γ .
 The case $\gamma = 1$ corresponds exactly to the data shows in Fig. 14 (black dots).
-On decreasing the value of γ (dark grey dots and light grey dots) one can progressively lower the importance of weights, making contact with the unweighted network for $\gamma = 0$ (all weights equal to 1).
+On decreasing the value of γ (red and cyan dots) one can progressively lower the importance of weights, making contact with the unweighted network for $\gamma = 0$ (all weights equal to 1).
 This analysis allows us to further probe the nature of the spam activity corresponding to the discrete clusters visible in figure (labeled as 1, 2 and 3).
-Clusters 1 and 2 lie along the $S{nn} = s$ line and changes in the value of γ don't affect their position.
+Clusters 1 and 2 lie along the $S{nn} = s$ line (blue) and changes in the value of γ don't affect their position.
 This means that weights play no role in their presence, i. e., clusters 1 and 2 correspond to structures whose edges have all the same weights.
 Isolated cliques have this property, and indeed direct inspection of the data shows that cluster 1 corresponds to a single post with over 2000 tags.
 Since those tags are not common in the rest of the system, this large post induces a clique-like structure in the S{nn} vs s plot.
 The change in shape that occurs when γ is varied is due to the weak linking of the clique-like structure to the rest of the tag network.
 Cluster 2, similarly, corresponds to a set posts with about 100 tags each.
 For this kind of spam, the tags involved have low global frequency, and the overlap between tags belonging to different posts is low, so that each post induces its own clique-like structure.
 Cluster 3, conversely, corresponds to a set of posts using common tags.
 This creates a structure that is better linked to the main component of the network.
 Because of this, as γ is changed, cluster 3 tracks the displacement of the main cloud visible in the plot.
 For this kind of spam, the overlap between posts is almost total, and this is responsible for high weights of the corresponding links, i. e., its raised position with respect to the line $S{nn} = s$.